MuAbCh/BionicArm/README.md

    - Ensure the correct MCU model is selected.

 3. **Configure clock and peripherals**
-   - Select the open project from existing `.ioc` file and use our `.ioc`.
-With this, CubeIDE will detup everything for you.
-You may need to replace the main.c it generates with ours.
+   - Select the open project from existing `.ioc` file option and use our `.ioc` file.
+With this, CubeIDE will setup everything for you.
+You may need to replace the `main.c` it generates with ours.

 4. **Build and Flash**
    - Click **Build** (hammer icon) to compile.